lotusnprod/lotus-processor/doc/README.makefile.md

 ### Docker

-The `docker-build` and `docker-bash` commands are for our CI integration, you normally do not need them.
+The `docker-build` and `docker-bash` commands are for our CI integration, and may be useful if you want to use our custom docker environment.

+`docker-build` will build a docker image than you can enter using docker-bash.
+The advantage is that you are sure to have the right versions of everything in your image, as it can sometimes be difficult to reproduce other people's environments.

 ### Gathering the data